 If everything is working fine you can disable the pure

 /ip service disable api

 To use this device tracker you need restricted privileges only.
-To enhance the security of your MikroTik device create a “read only” user who is able to connect to API only:
+To enhance the security of your MikroTik device create a “read only” user who is able to connect to API and perform ping test only: